suzaku-io/diode/doc/usage/ApplicationModel.md

 `ModelR.value` using `eq` or `ne` operators.
 In case your reader returns a `AnyVal` value (like a `Double` or `Boolean`), you should use regular `==` and
 `!=` instead.

 Reference equality is mostly important in views where a decision whether to re-render a view must be made very efficiently.
-In the _action handlers_ it rarely makes a difference whether reference equality can be utilized or not.
+In the _action handlers_ checking for changes is rarely needed.

 ### `Option` and Other Containers in the Model